JeffWeinell/REEs/README.md

 <a name="Methods.SelectingTargetLoci"></a>
-# Selecting loci to capture
+# Selecting loci to target for sequence capture

 <a name="Methods.SelectingREEs"></a>
 ### Rapidly-evolving exons (REEs)